Skip to main content

 Glycemic Control and Insulin Function

-Glycemic control refers to your body’s ability to maintain stable levels.
+Glycemic control refers to your body’s ability to maintain stable blood sugar levels.
 Chronic circadian disruption can lead to a condition known as insulin resistance, where the body’s cells become less responsive to the hormone insulin.
 This forces the pancreas to produce more insulin to achieve the same effect, leading to elevated levels of both glucose and insulin in the blood, a precursor to type 2 diabetes.
 Monitoring these markers provides direct insight into this process.

 • Hemoglobin A1c (HbA1c) This marker provides a measure of your average blood glucose levels over the preceding two to three months.
 It is a stable, long-term indicator of glycemic control, reflecting the percentage of your hemoglobin proteins that are glycated, or bonded with sugar.
 For a shift worker, the HbA1c is a critical data point, as it smooths out the daily fluctuations in blood sugar and reveals the bigger picture of your metabolic health.